The Crisis of Liberalism

 of global annihilation represented by the atom bomb.
 Military leaders used

-these weapons indiscriminately, killing not only of millions of soldiers but
+these weapons indiscriminately, killing not only millions of soldiers but

-also significant segments of the civilian population.
+also millions and millions of civilians.
 The Rise of New Political

 Ideologies

-the bundle of rods that a Roman dictator wielded as a symbol of his absolute
+the bundle of sticks that a Roman dictator wielded as a symbol of his absolute

 The Roots of Fascism in